SUSE/sapwmp/README.md

 # WMP configuration

-This repo and scripts serves to provide reference configuration files, their version tracking and reproducible deployment as RPM package.
+This repo and scripts serve to provide reference configuration files, their version tracking and reproducible deployment as RPM package.

 ## How to use this

-  * Install/remove RPM `sapwmp`.
+  * Install/remove RPM `sapwmp-profile`.
+  * Update SAP profiles (TODO add more info)

 ## Making updates

-  * Commit into git, the trigger service in [IBS project](https://build.suse.de/package/show/home:mkoutny:wmp/sapwmp) to rebuild RPM.
+  * Commit into git, the trigger service in [IBS project](https://build.suse.de/package/show/home:mkoutny:wmp/sapwmp-profile) to rebuild RPM.
-  * Use different branches for different approaches.

 ## TODO

-  * PAM: Black/white listing based on `comm`
-  * PAM: Simplify sources of applicable users?
-  * PAM: modifying common-session vs common-session-pc
+  * capture: more reliable parent(s) PID detection
+  * capture: randomize scope names
+  * capture: configurable sap.slice

+  * polkit: restrict to particular DBus API call and target slice

   * cgroup: children with infinity or enable only on parent?
-  * cgroup: make sure target cgroup exists (e.g. in HA)

   * RPM: fillup removal?
   * RPM: daemon-reload post install
+  * RPM: polkit restart post install

   * doc